 It will take you approximately one hour to complete your online application.
 You cannot save your application and come back to it at a later date, the whole application must be done at once.

-All applications must be submitted by Sunday 13 May 2018 23.59 (UK Time).
+Applications are now closed and will open again in 2019.
 Included in the online application is a series of simple general personal information questions, so we can confirm you meet the criteria and so that we will be able to contact you.
 There are four main questions that will require you to think about your policy vision and demonstrate your senior leadership potential.
 We recommend that you work on your responses to these questions offline before making your application, as you cannot save your application and come back to it at a later date, the whole application must be done at once.